 I started with everything.
 I eliminated dairy, wheat, and more.
 I was going to get this figured out because my baby was not feeling good and my mommy nerves were shot.
 We were barely sleeping and I was at my wit’s end.

 I am writing this post because I want to help other breastfeeding mom’s out there, who are going through this same situation.
-I know how hard and trying it is!
+I know how HARD and trying it is!
 I want to help you!
 The Foods To Avoid When Breastfeeding Your New Baby, are listed below.

 Foods To Avoid When Breastfeeding Your New Baby